Greenway's Metal Boost

 Removes rust, discoloration, light scratches, and other metal defects

 Greenway’s Metal Boost is the perfect way to “bring back the life” to all metals.
 Metal Boost immediately restores all metals to a fantastic shine.
 Metal Boost cleans and polishes all metals in one easy step.
 You will be amazed how quickly Metal Boost removes rust, discoloration and restores metals to a near-new appearance.
 Metal Boost works quickly by hand or can be applied using a variety of buffing machines.

 Metal Boost quickly restores tarnished metal surfaces such as chrome, stainless steel, aluminum, billet, brass and copper, and many other metals.
 Promptly remove stains, oxidation, tar, water spots, and rust.

-Many metals show signs of deterioration from exposure to sunlight, rain, snow, and other environmental conditions.
-When these metals are left untreated for an extended period of time, they will eventually need to be replaced.
+Many metals show deterioration from exposure to sunlight, rain, snow, and other environmental conditions.
+When these metals are left untreated for an extended time, replacement is eventually needed.
 Using Greenway’s Metal Boost, you can quickly extend the appearance and life of many metal surfaces.
-Metal Boost works great on bumpers, emblems, trim pieces, exhaust tips, diamond plate, center caps, and even household items.
+Metal Boost works great on bumpers, emblems, trim pieces, exhaust tips, diamond plates, center caps, and household items.

 How to Use:

 You can easily apply Metal Boost by hand or a machine.
 We suggest using small buffing pads attached to a buffer or a standard drill for large areas.